 Vulnerable to Inflammation

 Various digestive disorders are due to inflammation in the gut.
-These include irritable bowel syndrome (IBS), Crohn’s, and ulcerative colitis.
-Often, an immune response triggers bouts of inflammation because the person ate or drank something that the body did not like or recognize.
+These disorders include irritable bowel syndrome6 (IBS), Crohn’s disease, and ulcerative colitis.
+Often, an immune response triggers bouts of inflammation because you ate or drank something that your body did not like or recognize.6

 The immune system is also closely linked to sleep.
-When a person is sleep-deprived, the immune system creates an excess of pro-inflammatory cytokines, resulting in even more inflammation.
-If this sounds like a chicken and egg type of scenario, it’s because it is.
+When a person is sleep-deprived, the immune system creates an excess of pro-inflammatory cytokines7, resulting in even more inflammation.
+This inflammation can exacerbate gut issues like IBS, Crohn’s disease, and ulcerative colitis.

 Crave More Sugary Foods

-Have you ever noticed that you feel hungrier when you’re deprived of shuteye?
+Have you ever noticed that you feel hungrier when you’re deprived of sleep?
 It’s not all in your head.
-This biological response has been proven.
+This biological response9 has been proven.

-The reason for this is that insufficient rest results in a hormonal imbalance.
-The hormone ghrelin, which makes you hungry, becomes more prevalent than the hormone leptin, which signals fullness.
-When you also consider that lack of sleep affects judgment, that extra trip to the vending machine after lunch to grab a Snickers all of a sudden makes sense.
+The reason that you’re hungrier when sleep-deprived is that insufficient sleep results in a hormonal imbalance.9 The hormone ghrelin, which makes you hungry, becomes more prevalent than the hormone leptin, which signals fullness.9 When you also consider that lack of sleep affects judgment and decision-making10, it makes sense that you’d be craving more sugary foods for an immediate boost of energy.

 Predisposed to Stress

-When people don’t get enough shuteye, they may feel more stressed, especially if the reason they tossed and turned all night was due to anxiety.
-However, the more stressed you are, the more you throw off your digestive system.
+When people don’t get enough sleep, they are likely to experience more stress11.
+Unfortunately, the more stressed you are, the more you throw off your digestive system.

-The reason is that when you’re experiencing stress, your body is in “fight or flight” mode.
-Most of the blood and your energy resources are being diverted to your limbs and certain parts of your brain.
+When you are stressed or anxious, your body is in “fight-or-flight12” mode, meaning that your body is using its sympathetic nervous system, which Harvard Health describes as the body’s “gas pedal.”
+Most of the blood and your energy resources are being diverted to your limbs and certain parts of your brain when using the sympathetic nervous system.
 Digestion literally stops, resulting in constipation or diarrhea.

 Read More: How To Cope With Stress and Sleep

-Related to this cycle is the production of serotonin, a neurotransmitter that is the precursor for melatonin.
-Serotonin is mostly found in the gut, so when there are digestive challenges and obstacles, it harms serotonin, preventing it from being converted to melatonin.
-When that happens, melatonin production drops, cortisol levels increase, and it begins a cycle of sleepless nights.
+Related to this cycle is the production of serotonin15, a neurotransmitter that is the precursor for melatonin.
+Serotonin is mostly found in the gut, so when there are digestive challenges and obstacles, it harms serotonin, preventing it from being converted to melatonin.15 When that happens, it may result in a drop in melatonin production, an increase in cortisol levels, and a cycle of sleepless nights.

 Stomach Problems that Cause Sleep Difficulties

-Indigestion encompasses a wide range of symptoms from heartburn to gastroesophageal reflux disease (GERD).
+Indigestion16 encompasses a wide range of symptoms including belly pain, gas, bloating, nausea, a feeling of burning in the upper abdomen, and other uncomfortable feelings.
 As you can imagine, or maybe you’ve experienced, having indigestion makes sleeping difficult, if not impossible.
 It can be tough to find a comfortable sleeping position, and you may need to get up multiple times during the night to use the bathroom.

-If you’re having trouble sleeping and feeling constipated, the two could be related.
+If you’re having trouble sleeping and feeling constipated, the two could be related17.
 Assuming that you’re getting plenty of fiber in your diet, what you’re experiencing could be either neurological or stress-related.
+In a recent study, researchers found that shift workers in particular – a highly stressed and sleep-deprived population – tend to be more constipated than others.17

-Another possible cause of constipation is dehydration.
+Another common cause of constipation18 is dehydration.
 Not drinking enough water can slow down your digestive system, making it difficult to fall and stay asleep.

-Abbreviated as IBS, irritable bowel syndrome often comes with complaints of sleep disturbances.
-In fact, the International Foundation for Gastrointestinal Disorders shares that 40 percent of IBS patients report difficulty sleeping.
-Furthermore, research has shown that when someone with IBS has a night of restless sleep, they’re more likely to experience symptoms the following day, including stomach pain, tiredness, and anxiety.
+IBS often comes with complaints of sleep disturbances.
+In fact, the International Foundation for Gastrointestinal Disorders shares that 40 percent of IBS patients report difficulty sleeping.8 Other research21 has shown that when someone with IBS has a night of restless sleep, they’re more likely to experience symptoms the following day, including stomach pain, tiredness, and anxiety.

-Ulcerative colitis (UC) is a type of inflammatory bowel disease in the colon and rectum area.
-This condition is incredibly uncomfortable.
+Ulcerative colitis22 (UC) is a type of inflammatory bowel disease in the colon and rectum area.
+This condition can be incredibly uncomfortable.

-People with Crohn’s Disease typically experience sleep issues, even those who are in remission.
+People with Crohn’s disease typically experience sleep issues, even those who are in remission.
 Furthermore, poor sleep can exacerbate the issue, creating a cyclical effect.
-According to health experts, not getting enough shuteye can worsen Chrohn’s disease symptoms because the reduced rest impairs the immune system.
+This is because, as mentioned, Crohn’s disease is an inflammatory bowel disease, and experts say that sleep deprivation is linked to inflammation25.

 How to Improve Digestion While Sleeping

 Quality sleep and digestion are closely connected.
 Poor sleep quality can cause different digestion problems, while poor digestion can make it difficult to get quality sleep.
-Although some things like Crohn’s disease and ulcerative colitis require more care and medical attention, there are some things you can do to improve your digestion while sleeping.
+Although some factors like Crohn’s disease and ulcerative colitis require more care and medical attention, there are some ways you can improve your digestion while sleeping.

 Avoid Big Meals Before Bedtime

-Remember that your digestive system needs time to rest and heal, so don’t overload it with a heavy meal right before bed.
-If you’re hungry at night, eat a small snack like an apple with nut butter or a slice of avocado toast.
+Remember that your digestive system needs time to process food before you go to bed, so don’t overload it with a heavy meal right before bed.
+If you’re hungry at night, eat a small snack that combines protein, fat, and complex carbs, like a piece of toast with nut butter or lean cheese on whole grain crackers.
+Experts26 say this type of snack should help keep blood sugar levels stable through the night.

 Better yet, consume most of your calories earlier in the day so that your body can take a break from digesting food at night.